hanjunkim0617/MDTF-diagnostics/diagnostics/runoff_sensitivities/doc/runoff_sensitivities_test.rst

 However, runoff projections are generally more uncertain than either P and T projections, implying that additional uncertainties arise at the terrestrial interface (:ref:`Lehner et al., 2019 <ref-Lehner>`; :ref:`Wang et al., 2022 <ref-Wang>`).
 These additional uncertainties stem from differences in the sensitivity of runoff generation - how runoff responds to a given set of climate forcings.
 Previous studies have measured this using runoff sensitivity, a metric that qunatifies runoff (Q) changes in response to changes in preciptiation (P sensitivity; δQ/δP, %/%) and temeprature (T sensitivity; δQ/δT, %/°C) (:ref:`Tang and Lettenmaier, 2012 <ref-Tang>`; :ref:`Hoerling et al., 2019 <ref-Hoerling>`; :ref:`Zhang et al., 2023 <ref-Zhang>`; :ref:`Milly and Dunne, 2020 <ref-Milly>`).

 Uncertainty in this runoff sensitivity, inherent to each ESM, can contribute to the projection uncertainty as much as the climate forcings (Kim et al. 2025, in preparation).
-In addition, the runoff sensitivity is often biased in ESMs, indicating that ESMs underestimate the future runoff declines globally (Lehner et al. 2019; Zhang et al. 2023; Douville 2024).
+In addition, the runoff sensitivity is often biased in ESMs, indicating that ESMs underestimate the future runoff declines globally (:ref:`Lehner et al., 2019 <ref-Lehner>`; :ref:`Zhang et al., 2023 <ref-Zhang>`; :ref:`Milly and Dunne, 2020 <ref-Milly>`; :ref:`Douville et al., 2024 <ref-Douville>`).
 Therefore, reducing the runoff sensitivity biases is important for producing more reliable projection of terrestrial climate change.

 Calculation of runoff sensitivity
 ---------------------------------